froger-me/wp-packages-update-server/misc.md

 ___
 ## Filters

-WP Packages Update Server gives developers the possibility to customise its behavior with a series of custom filters.
+WP Packages Update Server gives developers the possibility to customize its behavior with a series of custom filters.
 **Warning**: the filters below with the mention "Fired during API requests" need to be used with caution.
 Although they may be triggered when using the functions above, these filters will possibly be called when the Update API, License API, Packages API or a Webhook is called.
 Registering functions doing heavy computation to these filters can seriously degrade the server's performances.

 ___